tapank/hn/README.md

 ### Note:

 - The release binary is for MaxOS (arch: amd64).
-You will need to download source and build your binary on a different platform.
+You will need to download source and build your binary for other platforms.
-- The posts open in Firefox.
+- The posts open in your default browser.
 If you want to use a different browser, please update source and rebuild to suite your needs.